ympbyc/LittleSmallscript/README.md

 18:40 17 Oct 2012

 v1.0.2
-A temporary syntax fro calling super methods is introduced.
+A temporary syntax for calling super methods is introduced.
 See the example above.

 23:00 30 Sep 2012